NCAR/DART/observations/obs_converters/even_sphere/README.rst

-DETAILS on generating points evenly-distributed on a sphere
+DETAILS of generating points evenly-distributed on a sphere
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is the algorithm that's being used:
+This is the algorithm that's being used [1]_:

 .. code-block:: text